paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Bad Blood.md

     - The story is gripping but it was written in a documentation style
     - It shows the power a captivating speaker and charismatic personality can have
 - 🙊 Great quotes
+	- It might be theoretically possible, just like manned flights to Mars were theoretically possible.
+But the devil was in the details.
+In an attempt to make the patch concept more feasible, they pared it down to just the diagnostic part, but even that was incredibly challenging.
+	- It dawned on him that she was pitting his engineering team and the new team against each other in some corporate version of survival of the fittest.
+	- “When you strike at the king, you must kill him.”
+Todd Surdey and Michael Esquivel had struck at the king, or rather the queen.
+But she’d survived.
+	- At some point, she must have decided the deep voice was necessary to get people’s attention and be taken seriously.
+	- Ian nodded.
+“It’s a folie à deux,” he said.
+Tony didn’t know any French, so he left to go look up the expression in the dictionary.
+The definition he found struck him as apt: “The presence of the same or similar delusional ideas in two persons closely associated with one another.”
+	- Hyping your product to get funding while concealing your true progress and hoping that reality will eventually catch up to the hype continues to be tolerated in the tech industry. #quotes
 - ✅ Actionable items